bytestostring/nkn.ovh/API.md

 ```

-- If the public key is not found, the server returns a code 3.
+- If the public key is not found, the server returns the code 3.
 </details>